cashTangoTangoCash/orgFixLinks/README.md

 # orgFixLinks, a Python Utility

+Be sure to check out
+the [wiki](https://github.com/cashTangoTangoCash/orgFixLinks/wiki).
+There is a cookbook section.

 This is a script in this category: <http://orgmode.org/worg/org-tools/>

 I wrote over *800 org files*, which reside on my local disk.
 They consist of simple notes with links to websites and other files on local disk.  **_Broken links_** would naturally occur as I made changes to files on local disk.
-Files for some of my favorite subjects would often be replete with broken links, leaving me unable to make more notes.
+Files for some of my favorite subjects would gradually become full of broken links, leaving me unable to make more notes.
 I could not find a solution online.
 I am an **amateur** who has been spending some time learning python, but still has a lot to learn, and this project seemed like the next thing to try.